About Cremation Urns

 Cremation Urn Size

 Before you select an urn, you'll need to know the approximate amount of cremains you have to store.
 All urns for ashes from Perfect Memorials clearly show their volume on the order page in cubic inches.
 For each pound of healthy body weight, you will require about one cubic inch of volume in the cremation urn.
 This measurement will give you a good approximation, but we do recommend that you select an urn that is slightly larger than you estimate you'll need.
-For more information on choosing a cremation urn in the appropriate volume and size, see our article on how to select the right size urn.
+For more information on choosing a cremation urn for human ashes in the appropriate volume and size, see our article on how to select the right size urn.

 Where Will the Urn Be Stored?